MJishere/real-time-pair-programming-app/README.md

     3. Add real AI-based suggestion and auto code completion

-    4. Implement room clean up cron job for old unused room data after certain period
+    4. Implement a scheduled cleanup job to automatically remove old and inactive room data after a defined retention period.

     5. Multiple programming language selection and editor support

     6. Add SSL certificates and serve the app over HTTPS for secure communication.